Gitneenu/Gitneenu/README.md

 ## 💫 About Me

 - 💻 Aspiring **Software Engineer**
-- 🤖 Passionate about **Artificial Intelligence, Machine Learning, and Blockchain**
+- 🤖 Passionate about **Artificial Intelligence, Machine Learning,Blockchain**
-- 📈 Continuously improving through **projects, coding practice, and continuous learning**
+- 📈 Passionate about learning new technologies and applying them to practical projects.

 ---